 Avery is studying how elk migrations affect patterns of wolf-livestock conflict.
-Her study area is in Cody, Wyoming where she conducts winter and summer field seasons.
+Her study area is in Cody, Wyoming where she conducts her fieldwork investigating wolf kills.
 Avery joined Arthur Middleton's lab in the fall of 2017.
 She grew up all over the world, but is from western North Carolina and most recently hails from Ketchum, Idaho.
 She got her B.A. in Conservation Biology at Middlebury College in Vermont.
-Before starting grad school she was an independent contractor in Idaho where she worked with several conservation nonprofits including the Idaho Conservation League, The Nature Conservancy, and the Central Idaho Rangelands Network.
-She was also the Project Coordinator for a predator-livestock coexistence collaborative, the Wood River Wolf Project.
-In her free time she enjoys finding new places to camp in California, attempting to surf, perusing Craigslist for sweet deals, and trying not to adopt a dog.
+Before starting grad school she was an independent contractor in Idaho where she worked with several conservation nonprofits including the Idaho Conservation League, The Nature Conservancy, and the Central Idaho Rangelands Network and served as the Project Coordinator for a predator-livestock coexistence collaborative, the Wood River Wolf Project.
+In her free time she enjoys adventuring with her rescue rez pup, Ziggy (aka Zig pig).

 email: avery.shawler (at) berkeley.edu